 Use a pair of tweezers to remove the tick.
 Grab the tick firmly by its mouth or head as close to your skin as possible.

-Save the tick and place it in a plastic container or bag so it can be tested for disease, if necessary.
+Save the tick and place it in a secure plastic container or sealed bag so it can be tested for disease, if necessary.

 Wash the area of the bite well with soap and water and apply an antiseptic lotion or cream.

 Call your healthcare provider to find out about follow-up care.

 Bees, wasps, yellow jackets, and hornets belong to a class of insects called Hymenoptera.
 Most insect stings cause only minor discomfort.
 Stings can happen anywhere on the body and can be painful.
 Yellow jackets cause the most allergic reactions in the U.S. Stings from these insects cause many more deaths than poisonous snake bites because of severe allergic reactions.
 In fact, bees usually cause more deaths per year than any other animal in the U.S. because of allergies.
 Fire ants are usually found in Southern states.
 They can sting multiple times, and the sites are more likely to become infected.

 The two greatest risks from most insect stings are allergic reaction and infection.
 An infection is more common and less serious.
 An allergic reaction may cause death if it is severe.

 These are the most common symptoms of insect stings.
 You may experience symptoms differently.
 Symptoms may include:

 Local skin reactions at the site or around the sting such as:

 Full-body symptoms may mean a more severe and possibly life-threatening allergic reaction.
 These symptoms may include: